Peter Venkman: Ghostbusters: Afterlife (2021)

-Murray reprised his role as Venkman in Ghostbusters: Afterlife (2021).
+Murray reprised his role as Peter in Ghostbusters: Afterlife (2021).

-In Ghostbusters: Afterlife, after the closure of the Ghostbusters business following Egon's theft of the Ecto-1 and the majority of their equipment, Venkman returned to teaching at SUNY Cortland, becoming a Professor of Advertising, indicating that he has earned an advanced degree in business education and marketing.
+In Ghostbusters: Afterlife, after the closure of the Ghostbusters business following Egon's theft of the Ecto-1 and the majority of their equipment, Peter returned to teaching at SUNY Cortland, becoming a Professor of Advertising, indicating that he has earned an advanced degree in business education and marketing.
 He, Ray and Winston arrive in Summerville, Oklahoma during a new Crossrip incident to aid Egon's family in stopping Gozer.
-After Gozer's defeat, Venkman praises Egon's granddaughter Phoebe for her fighting Gozer herself before they joined her, acknowledging her as a Ghostbuster.
-After Venkman returns to Cortland, he reunites with Dana Barrett who has since become his wife, as indicated by the wedding rings they are wearing.
-Dana submits him to the same ESP test that he once used on his parapsychology students, hooking him up to the shock machine to playfully torture him, especially after Dana caught him cheating the test and he lets slip that he only electrocuted men (thus spared pretty co-eds) with it.
+After Gozer's defeat, Peter praises Egon's granddaughter Phoebe for her fighting Gozer herself before they joined her, acknowledging her as a Ghostbuster.
+After Peter returns to Cortland, he reunites with Dana Barrett who has since become his wife, as indicated by the wedding rings they are wearing.
+Dana submits him to the same ESP test that he once used on his parapsychology students, hooking him up to the shock machine to playfully torture him, especially after Dana caught him cheating the test and he lets slip that he only shocked men (not women) with it.

+Ghostbusters: Frozen Empire (2024)

+Murray again reprises his role as Peter in the 2024 film, Ghostbusters: Frozen Empire.
+In the film, in a rare occasion, Peter actually uses his scientific prowess, when he evaluates Nadeem Razmaadi (Kumail Nanjiani) and determined that he has pyrokinetic powers.
+He later joined his fellow Ghostbusters in the climactic fight against the death-chilling deity with the original Ghostbusters team play a pivotal role in opening the containment unit to capture the god Garraka.